-This is a great tablet for watching movies, thanks to a 9.7-inch Retina display with a 2,048 × 1,536-pixel resolution.
+This is a great tablet for watching movies, thanks to a 9.7-inch Retina display with a 2048 x 1536-pixel resolution.
 It has a speedy A10 processor and a big battery that can go for 10 hours on a single charge.
 You’ll also find an 8-megapixel rear camera, a 1.2-megapixel front-facing camera, two speakers, a Touch ID fingerprint sensor, support for Apple Pay, and a 3.5-millimeter headphone jack.

-Apple discontinued last year’s 9.7-inch iPad, but there’s actually very little difference between the two.
-The 2018 iPad has a newer, faster processor and offers support for the Apple Pencil, though sadly you’ll have to shell out an extra $100 to buy one.
+Compared to its predecessor, the 2018 iPad has a newer, faster processor and offers support for the Apple Pencil, though sadly you’ll have to shell out an extra $100 to buy one.

 What’s all this mean in practical terms?
 If you don’t demand a superior shooter, or run extraordinarily demanding apps, the iPad will suit you just fine.
 It’s comfortable in the hand and ideal for casual content consumption — reading, watching movies, and casual gaming.
 It may do for productivity in a pinch, too, and you’ll have no trouble snagging a decent keyboard.
 But for serious work, the Pro range is where to look.